ecmwf/metview-docs/docs/api/functions/select.rst

    .. warning::

-        The result is always sorted in ascending order by the following keys: shortName, paramId, date, time, step, typeOfLevel, level, number, experimentVersionNumber, marsClass, marsStream and marsType.
+        From *metview-python version 1.11.0* the result is not sorted but keeps the original field ordering.
+You need to use :func:`sort` to sort the output.

    We can call :func:`select` either with a set of keyword arguments or with a dictionary as a single positional argument.